Electromagnetic Scoot: Introduction

 \section{Introduction}

 Scattering experiments, whether real or fictitious, offer a simple way to gain understanding of the physical implications of a theory.
 The small-deflection limit provides a further simplified testing ground where precise analytical results are usually possible.
-The study of small-angle scattering in general relativity began in the 1980's with the derivation of the first-order \cite{Portilla:1980uz} and second-order \cite{Westpfahl:1985tsl} deflection angle, and has recently seen a resurgence of interest due to connections with quantum scattering methods and the dynamics of bound systems.
-The new computational firepower thrown at this problem has resulted in spectacular progress (with references too numerous to list here), with the latest results now probing the \textit{fourth} order in the small-angle approximation \cite{Bern:2021dqo,Dlapa:2021npj}.
+The study of small-angle scattering of comparable-mass particles in general relativity began in the 1980's with the derivation of the first-order \cite{Portilla:1980uz} and second-order \cite{Westpfahl:1985tsl} deflection angle, and has recently seen a resurgence of interest due to connections with quantum scattering methods and the dynamics of bound systems.
+The new computational firepower thrown at this problem has resulted in spectacular progress, with the latest results now probing the \textit{fourth} order in the small-angle approximation (\cite{Bern:2021dqo,Dlapa:2021npj,Bern:2021yeh,Dlapa:2021vgp} and references therein).

 Inspired by this rich, interconnected set of results, we set about to understand gravitational scattering with a new approach using self-force methods \cite{Gralla:2021qaf}.
 We managed to reproduce the second-order results from the 1980s, but discovered, to our surprise, an overlooked feature of the problem that appears even at the \textit{first} order beyond straight line motion.
 In addition to computing the energy, momentum, and angular momentum of the particles, we considered the last, overlooked conserved quantity: the mass moment.
 For a system of point particles, the mass moment is defined by